thoaingan/microsoft-aks-days-redapt-public/04_demo_app_deployment/04_app_example.md

 Start by taking a look at the application in the `voting` directory of this folder.

+You can build it using the following command(s), but you should use the name of your registry, which we created earlier, in place of `redaptregistry`, **every place it occurs in this document**.

+**From the voting directory in this folder.**

+### Build & Push the App Container

+`docker build . -t redaptregistry.azurecr.io/favorite-beer:v1`

+`docker tag redaptregistry.azurecr.io/favorite-beer:v1 redaptregistry.azurecr.io/favorite-beer:latest`

+`docker push redaptregistry.azurecr.io/favorite-beer:v1`
+`docker push redaptregistry.azurecr.io/favorite-beer:latest`

+### Download & Push the Redis Container

+`docker pull redis:3.2-alpine`

+`docker tag redis:3.2-alpine redaptregistry.azurecr.io/redis:3.2-alpine`

+`docker push redaptregistry.azurecr.io/redis:3.2-alpine`

+### Attach the Registry to our Cluster

+`az aks update -n jm-cluster -g jm-rgp --attach-acr redaptregistry`

 ## Setting Up Redis

 Since redis is a dependency of our app, we should deploy it first.
 The recommended way is via `StatefulSet`